axibase/atsd-api-r/forecast_and_save_series_example.md

 dup <- to_zoo(dup, value = "Avg")
 ```

-We will use the first 2 weeks, March 17 - March 30, as a practice set to build prediction models.
+We will use the first 2 weeks, March 17 - March 30, as a practice set to build forecast models.
 We will forecast the last two days, March 31 and April 1.

 ``` r
 training_set <- window(dup, end = as.POSIXct("2015-03-30 23:50:00", origin="1970-01-01", tz="GMT"))
 data_set <- window(dup, start = as.POSIXct("2015-03-31 00:00:00", origin="1970-01-01", tz="GMT"))
 ```

 Firstly, we retrieve a 2 day forecast from ATSD.
-In this case ATSD, uses the Holt-Winters method to predict the behavior of the time-series.
+In this case ATSD, uses the Holt-Winters method to forecast the behavior of the time-series.

 ``` r
 atsd_forecast <- query(metric = "disk_used_percent", entity = "nurswgvml006",